 If you'll be slicing piles and platters of watermelon—or pineapple, or canteloupe, or cake (?)—for a Fourth of July gathering, might I suggest the

 Perfect Slicer?
 No!
 I might not.
 I will not.

 In the video, men and women glide the giant-sized apple corers through watermelons—and a whole lineup of other 10 hard-to-cut-fruits (fast-forward to 1:01)—as if living in a world where friction does not exist.

 Amanda and I smashed, bruised, and altogether mutilated the fruits (and vegetables) as we tried to take them from whole to perfectly sliced.

 While we damaged a fair amount of fruit and covered the test kitchen in a sticky mess along the way,

-- Raw cooking spray—which Facebook commenters suggested we apply to the blades of the slicer to help the tool slip through—has a very discernible taste (especially when applied to fresh fruit).
+anything you see on an infomercial.
+(Should have known this one!)
+Just look at the way she's holding the knife at 0:05 as evidence.
+Raw cooking spray—which Facebook commenters suggested we apply to the blades of the slicer to help the tool slip through—has a very discernible taste (especially when applied to fresh fruit).

 Stools are useful cooking tools—not only for reaching high objects but also for getting leverage when you have to apply extreme amounts of force.